WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 The flake can be frustrating.
 But we also need to learn how to make it happen.
-The system is a black box to everyone, not just tests, which means that the same conditions the tests cannot control will almost always be the same for customers and end users.
+The system is a black box to everyone, not just test procedures, which means that the same conditions the tests cannot control will almost always be the same for customers and end users.
 Usually more restricting.
 Whether or not a certain bug always occurs